 Robinhood is an excellent choice for many investors, but it’s far from the only brokerage on the block.
 If you’re looking for a brokerage with more features, support for mutual funds, or high-end active trading tools, these Robinhood alternatives are worth considering:

-For a full-service investing and banking solution, we recommend using Ally.
+For a full-service investing and banking solution, we recommend using Ally Invest.
 Like Robinhood, it offers commission-free stock and ETF trades, but it also has an excellent high-yield savings account and a robo-advisor service.
 E*TRADE is similar and offers a cost-effective way to begin trading.